gregpalmr/alluxio-secure-hadoop/README.md

      kinit

-     < enter the user's kerberos password: it defaults to "password" >
+     < enter the user's kerberos password: it defaults to "changeme123" >

 Show the valid Kerberos ticket: